twobulls/easy-genomics/README.md

    Finally, use the `${easy-genomics root-dir}/config/easy-genomics.yaml` file's configured`test-user-email` and `test-user-password` account details to log in into Easy Genomics to test the functionality.

+   Once you have completed an initial deployment of the Back-End and Front-End application logic, you can subsequently use the `build-and-deploy` short-cut command from the `${easy-genomics root-dir}` directory to conveniently complete both Back-End and Front-End deployments in one command.

+      ```
+      e.g.
+      [easy-genomics/packages/front-end]$ cd ../../
+      [easy-genomics]$ pnpm run build-and-deploy             # Deploys both Back-End and Front-End logic using the existing easy-genomics.yaml settings
+      ```

 ---